01 Jan Terry Isaac

-Scenes from the old West will come to life in paintings and sculptures that will fill the galleries of the Eiteljorg Museum of American Indians and Western Art, with the opening of the 10th annual Quest for the West® Art Show and Sale, Friday, Sept.
-11, 2015.
-In one gallery, the only gallery like it in the state of Indiana, visitors can see and be the first to bid on millions of dollars in artwork from 50 coveted Western artists.
-Meet Quest for the West Artist Terry Isaac.
+Scenes from the old West will come to life in paintings and sculptures that will fill the galleries of the Eiteljorg Museum of American Indians and Western Art, with the opening of the 14th annual Quest for the West® Art Show and Sale, Friday, Sept.
+6, 2019.
+In one gallery, the only gallery like it in the state of Indiana, visitors can see and be the first to bid on millions of dollars in artwork from some of the country’s biggest names in Western art.
+Meet Quest for the West® artist Terry Isaac.

 Born 1958, in Salem, Oregon; lives in Penticton, British Columbia, Canada

-2008 St. George Art Museum, Century of Sanctuary Show, Jurors Award
+2008 St. George Art Museum, A Century of Sanctuary: The Art of Zion National Park, Jurors’ Award

-1998 Pacific Rim Wildlife Art Show, Artist of the Year
+1998 Artists for Conservation, Pacific Rim Wildlife and Western Art Show, Artist of the Year

 1991 New York Duck Stamp, Winning Artist